Jhasija9/erisa-recovery-system/README.md

 ```

 **What this command does:**
-- Creates admin user: `admin` / `admin123`
+- Creates admin user with full permissions
-- Sets up admin profile with full permissions
+- Sets up admin profile
 - Clears any existing test data
 - Enables access to dashboard and data upload features

-**Why create a superuser?**
-- **Admin Access**: Required to access the dashboard and data upload features
-- **Data Management**: Only admin users can upload CSV/JSON files
-- **System Control**: Full access to Django admin panel for user and data management
-- **Security**: Role-based access ensures only authorized users can modify data
+- **Run this command and you will get the admin login details**

 ---